jacquessham/SalesAnalytics/BurmaSupermarket/README.md

-# Sales Analytics of Burma Supermarket
+# Sales Analytics of Burma Supermarkets

 This is one part of the Sales Analytics Project.
 The data set is a selective data set on supermarket transactions in 3 different supermarkets in Burma.
 The goal of this part is to find interesting data insight and make prediction models.